GUIDE 2025

 SOC 2 is an auditing procedure that checks companies to ensure appropriate data security and protect clients’ and partners’ privacy.
 Having specialized revision control can help such companies save time and feel more confident.

-Such a company often fails the audit for minor reasons that they weren’t aware of.
+Such a company often fails the audit for minor reasons they weren’t aware of.
 As such, IT Glue helps so that no stone is left unturned.

 The UI might seem a bit boring and uninspiring.
 Although the service can work on particular “quality of life” improvements, it’s an excellent pick for anyone in IT.